Travel the highlights of Peru and Bolivia

 Aditional information about flying over the Nazca Lines:

-Due to ‘new’ regulations from 2012, persons who weigh more than 90 kg might be asked to pay 40% additional!
+Persons who weigh more than 90 kg might be asked to pay 50% additional!
 There is a balance at the airport and each passenger will be obligated to step on this balance before entering the plane…

 Please let us know with your booking if you want to fly over The Nazca Lines and what your weight is and we try to give you as soon as possible the actual flight prices for that date.